yehaha9876/gitlab/doc/user/project/wiki/index.md

 ## Customizing sidebar

-On the project's Wiki page, there is a right side navigation that renders the full Wiki pages list by default.
+On the project's Wiki page, there is a right side navigation that renders the full Wiki pages list by default, with hierarchy.

 If the Wiki repository contains a `_sidebar` page, the file of this page replaces the default side navigation.
-This custom file serves to render it's custom content, replacing the standard sidebar.
+This custom file serves to render it's custom content, fully replacing the standard sidebar as of now.

-Support for a generated TOC and a custom side navigation is planned.
+Support for displaying a generated TOC with a custom side navigation is planned.